 Remote Areas, Smaller Hospitals, Dental Suites and Medical Practices

 Children treated or investigated in remote areas (Radiology, Cardiac Cath-Lab, Proton Therapy, MRI and other special facilities) and who require deep sedation or general anesthesia mandate a specialized pediatric anesthesia team.

 Hospitals responsible for elective loco-regional pediatric surgical services without resident pediatric anesthesia expertise should rely on an external sufficiently trained pediatric anesthesia team.
 This also applies to private dental suites and other specialized pediatric areas.
 Children requiring deep sedation or general anesthesia in remote work areas (diagnostic imaging, cardiac catheter lab, radio-oncology, and other special facilities) require a specialized pediatric anesthesia team.

 Hospitals providing elective pediatric surgery without resident pediatric anesthesia expertise should rely on support from an external sufficiently trained pediatric anesthesia team.
 This also applies to private dental suites and other specialized medical practices.

-Pediatric patients requiring highly specialized or major surgery (cardiac, thoracic, major visceral, orthopedic, neurosurgical, burns and craniofacial procedures) must be anesthetized in dedicated pediatric centers.
+Pediatric patients requiring highly specialized or major surgery (cardiac, thoracic, major visceral, orthopedic, neurosurgical, burns and craniofacial procedures) benefit from specialized anesthetic care in dedicated pediatric centers.

-Patients who have significant co-morbidity, syndromes or are unstable must be anesthetized in dedicated pediatric centers.
+Patients who have significant co-morbidity, syndromes or are unstable should be anesthetized in dedicated pediatric centers.